 New tags can only be added in the Tags Manager.
-Go to the Tags Manager in the 'Newsroom' menu in the navigation bar:

 This will show you an overview of existing tags and their labels: